KendallDoesCoding/mogul-christmas/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: "\U0001F41B Bug report"
-about: Report bugs your facing in this project.
+about: Report bugs your facing on the project website.
-title: "[BUG REPORT]"
+description: File a bug report
+title: "[Bug]: (Enter short, one sentence summary of bug here)"
-labels: bug
+labels: ["bug"]
+assignees:
-assignees: KendallDoesCoding
+- KendallDoesCoding

 ---